-The Automobile Museum born in 1932 from an idea of two pioneers of national motorsport, Cesare Goria Gatti e Roberto Biscaretti of Ruffia (first President of the Automobile Club of Turin and among the founders of Fiat), and one of the oldest car museums in the world.
+The Automobile Museum born in 1932 from an idea of two pioneers of national motorsport, Cesare Goria Gatti e Roberto Biscaretti of Ruffia (first President of the Automobile Club of Turin and one of the founders of Fiat), e it is among the oldest automobile museums in the world.

 Fu Carlo Biscaretti of Ruffia (son of Roberto), aristocratic from Turin born in 1879, to indissolubly link his name to the National Automobile Museum of Turin: as he was to create it, to gather its initial collection, to fight to make it come alive and work its whole life to give it a dignified home.
 Carlo Biscaretti was also its first president and after his death in September of the 1959, the Board of Directors decided to name the Museum in its name, which was then solemnly inaugurated on November 3 1960.